Anna-portfolio/finance-reporting-ai-agent/readme.txt

 ## Project Goal

 This project demonstrates how AI, automation, and data integration can be combined to support business decision-making and process optimization.

----

-## Notes

-This is a conceptual demo project created for demonstration purposes.